Carla Lalli Music is creating a community from the comfort of her kitchen

 When the world switched to work-from-home mode in March 2020, people found comfort in food.
 Baking banana bread became a coping mechanism for quarantine and keeping your sourdough starter alive provided ultimate bragging rights.
-There was a growing demand for food content and chef, award-winning cookbook author, and cooking show host Carla Lalli Music was ready to deliver.
+There was a growing demand for all things food, and chef, award-winning cookbook author, and cooking show host Carla Lalli Music was ready to deliver.

 If you’re into watching other people cook mouthwatering meals (and let’s be honest, who isn’t?), you’ll probably recognize Carla from the Bon Appétit Test Kitchen.
 As a former food editor-at-large for the magazine and a frequent face on their YouTube channel, Carla was quick to join her virtual team in producing at-home videos for the first few months of the pandemic.